Perlence/AutoHotkey.py/docs/quickstart.rst

    ahkpy [-h] [-V] [-q] [--no-tray] [-c CMD | -m MOD | FILE | -] [args]

-The most common use case is, of course, a simple invocation of a script:
+The most common use case, of course, simply invokes a script:

 .. code-block:: text

    ahkpy myscript.py

-The REPL interface works best when invoked through the ``python`` executable, because it enables the arrow keys to traverse the command history.
+The REPL interface works best when you invoke it with the ``python`` executable, which allows you to explore your command history with the up and down arrow keys.

 .. code-block:: text